Making your annual declaration

 Individual solicitors can make their own annual declaration and complete it for others.

-Firms that complete the PCRE forms on behalf of their solicitors can also make the declaration in the relevant section of the forms.
+Firms that complete the practising certificate renewal exercise (PCRE) forms on behalf of their solicitors can also make the declaration in the relevant section of the forms.

 You can sign the annual declaration form even if you haven’t addressed all of the learning needs you identified.